 Instead, they try to outperform the market.
 They search for any overlooked profit.
 They sink more money into investments with poor returns.
 Without solid fundamentals, investors follow each other into whatever is rising.
 They create an asset bubble.
 When the bubble bursts, the stock market crashes.
 If it crashes enough, it can create a recession.

 You can learn about when stock market crashes caused recessions by studying the history of recessions.

 On September 15, 2008, the Dow dropped 500 points, the worst drop since the bottom of the 2001 recession.
 U.S. Treasury Secretary Henry Paulson's didn't bail out Lehman Brothers, which threw the markets into a crisis of confidence.
 Financial companies knew they would be forced to eat the losses they had sustained from the subprime mortgage crisis.

 As the value of these financial companies' stocks fell, they knew they would have a hard time raising new capital to cover their losses and make new loans.
 In this way, the stock market decline threatened to put these banks out of business if they didn't have sufficient reserves to cover the downturn.
 This, in and of itself, could have put the economy into a bona fide recession.

 Another example happened two weeks later.
 On October 5, 2008, the Dow fell from over 10,000 to below 8,500, a 15% decline in one week.
 It signaled a sudden and extreme loss of confidence in both the market and the underlying economy.
 It also triggered the Great Recession of 2008.

 The worst example is the stock market crash of 1929.
-It occurred over four trading days, from Black Monday also refers to October 28, 1929.
-It was the first Monday after Black Thursday (October 24) and lasted until Black Tuesday (October 29).
+It occurred over four trading days.
+It began on Black Thursday (October 24), continued on to Black Monday (October 28), and lasted until Black Tuesday (October 29).
 During those four days, the stock market lost all gains it had made during the entire year.

 How It Affects You